sjulier/Refactored_ORB_SLAM2/README.md

 Clone this repository.

-You should be able to build by running:
+You should be able to build the release by by running:

 `./Build.sh`

-to build a debug version.
-To build a release version, type:
+To build a debug version, type:

-`./Build.sh Release`
+`./Build.sh Debug`

 If you want to avoid typing `./Install/bin` everywhere, run this command from the command line: